African-American Music Appreciation Month

 Black Music Appreciation Month is an annual celebration of African-American music in the United States.
-It was initiated as Black Music Month by President Jimmy Carter who, on June 7, 1979, decreed that June would be the month of Black music.
+It was initiated as Black Music Month by President Jimmy Carter, who, on June 7, 1979, decreed that June would be the month of Black music.
+After the announcement by Carter, the bill finally passed in 2000 when activist Dyana Williams' 10 years of effort persuaded Congress.
+Williams played an essential role in the creation and solidification of Black Music Month, along with Kenneth Gamble and Ed Wright.